inaki321/k8sOnDemand/apiHelpers/README.md

 - "ximi" INITIALIZES the server because there are no pods for "chefs" server

 Second run
-- "pepe" Calls directly "chefs" podUrl because microservice has already been started
+- "bori" Calls directly "chefs" podUrl because microservice has already been started

 Third run
 - "inaki" Calls directly "engineers" podUrl microservice server has already been started